nobodyn0se/COVInfo/README.md

 ## Do not push changes to your mod branch remote unless your previous PR is merged to avoid the commits from appearing in the open PR ##

 ## TO DO ##
-1. :heavy_check_mark: Create a Bottom Navigation Bar to show different pages using tabs.
+1. [x] Create a Bottom Navigation Bar to show different pages using tabs.
-2. [ ] Display a list of countries with clickable detailed list of countrywide stats separately. (
+2. [ ] Display a list of countries with clickable detailed list of countrywide stats separately.
+(Not clickable yet, routing TBA)
-3. :heavy_exclamation_mark: Display Visualization page for India that includes testing data.
+3. [ ] Display Visualization page for India that includes testing data.
 (Partially done, vaccine data added)
 4. [ ] Show a pie chart on the main tab for worldwide statistics.
 5. [ ] Create a search bar for countries on the countries page.
-6. :heavy_check_mark: Make the navigation bar dynamic with different material colors and animations.
+6. [x] Make the navigation bar dynamic with different material colors and animations.
-7. :heavy_check_mark: Show top 5 countries in new detections, deaths and recoveries on the main page.
+7. [x] Show top 5 countries in new detections, deaths and recoveries on the main page.
-8. :heavy_check_mark: Create a loading screen until data is fetched.
+8. [x] Create a loading screen until data is fetched.
-9. :heavy_check_mark: Refresh data on all tabs when the refresh button is pressed from any page.
+9. [x] Refresh data on all tabs when the refresh button is pressed from any page.